Small Business Automation Considerations: Boost Productivity & Growth

 2. Voice-Activated Automation

-We'll likely see more voice-activated business tools as voice recognition technology improves.
+We can expect to see more voice-activated business tools as voice recognition technology continues to improve.
 Imagine updating your inventory or scheduling appointments just by talking to your phone.

 3. Internet of Things (IoT)

-The increasing interconnectedness of devices will open up new automation possibilities.
+The increasing interconnectedness of devices will open up new possibilities for automation.
 Your office could adjust lighting and temperature based on occupancy, or your inventory system could automatically reorder supplies when sensors detect low stock.

 4. Blockchain for Automated Contracts

-Smart contracts based on blockchain technology could automate complex business agreements, reducing the need for intermediaries and speeding up transactions.
+Smart contracts based on blockchain technology can automate complex business agreements, reducing the need for intermediaries and streamlining transactions.

 5. Augmented Reality (AR) in Customer Service